bmdaj/FEMWEC/README.md

-# FEMWEC
+# FEWEC

-**Finite Element Waveguide Eigenmode Calculation (FEMWEC)**
+**Finite Element Waveguide Eigenmode Calculation (FEWEC)**

 ---

-FEMWEC is a powerful tool designed to solve finite element problems for waveguide cross sections to accurately compute eigenmodes.
+FEWEC is a powerful tool designed to solve finite element problems for waveguide cross sections to accurately compute eigenmodes.
 It employs the finite element method (FEM) using vector elements, enabling precise and flexible modeling of complex waveguide structures.

 ### Key Features